 5.10.3 List of Measurements

-This parameter is mandatory if the Job Type is configured for Immediate MDT or combined Immediate MDT and Trace.
+This parameter is mandatory if the Job Type parameter indicates Immediate MDT.
 This parameter defines the measurements that shall be collected.
 For further details see also TS 37.320 [30].
 The parameter is 4 octet long bitmap.

 The parameter can have the following values in UMTS: